malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 ![Pattern d'URL]({{ site.baseurl }}/assets/tutorial/5.crawler.png)

 We want to crawl this website: [http://www.open-search-server.com/test-website/](http://www.open-search-server.com/test-website/).
-We can see that this page has links towards every news page.
-Thus we can tell the crawler to start by this page only, it will discover the links to the others pages.
+We can see this page has links towards every news page.
+Thus we can tell the crawler to start by this page only, it will discover the links to the other pages.

-In the textarea write `http://www.open-search-server.com/test-website/*` and then click on the button `Add`.
+In the textarea, write `http://www.open-search-server.com/test-website/*` and then click on the button `Add`.

-The `/*` part tells the crawler to explore every page for which URL starts with `http://www.open-search-server.com/test-website/`.
+The `/*` part tells the crawler to explore every page whose URL starts with `http://www.open-search-server.com/test-website/`.

-Since every news page is "under" the main page in term of URL it will works fine.
+Since every news page is "under" the main page in term of URL it will work fine.

 ![Pattern d'URL]({{ site.baseurl }}/assets/tutorial/6.crawler_patterns_en.png)